jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives13.md

 	6. Give (Matt 6:19-21; Luke 6:38)
 	7. Disciple others (Matt 28:18-20)

 >Teaching heavy theology *before* one learns loving, childlike obedience is dangerous.
 It leaves a person assuming that Christianity is having scripturally correct doctrine and he leaves it at that.
-He beomes a passive learner of the Word rather than an active disciple.
+He becomes a passive learner of the Word rather than an active disciple.
 (639)

-- Don't forcefullly drag new converts away from their family members and close friends.
+- Don't forcefully drag new converts away from their family members and close friends.
 The Holy Spirit flows through existing bonds like through Cornelius in Acts 10:24,44.

 ### Dependency